Anna Rita Bonaduce Dresler

 Fax 919-515-6981

-In the Department of World Languages and Cultures, I serve as the coordinator and advisor for the Italian Studies Minor, the Italian Club, and the Italian Honor Society, helping students connect with Italian culture on campus and abroad.
+In the Department of World Languages and Cultures, I serve as the coordinator and advisor for the Italian Studies Minor, Italian Studies Certificate, the Italian Club, and the Italian Honor Society, helping students connect with Italian culture on campus and abroad.
 I am also proud to have created the NCSU Summer Study Abroad Program in Perugia-Italy, which offers students an unparalleled opportunity to immerse themselves in Italian culture and language.

-With a deep passion for Italian language and culture, I bring extensive experience in Italian Studies and cultural immersion, specializing in Italian cinema, hands-on food history classes, teaching language courses from beginner to advanced levels, and and organizing didactic study abroad programs.
+With a deep passion for Italian language and culture, I bring extensive experience in Italian Studies and cultural immersion, specializing in Italian cinema, hands-on food history classes, teaching language courses from beginner to advanced levels, and organizing didactic study abroad programs.
 At NC State, I have expanded the Italian Studies Minor by creating new courses and unique experiential learning programs throughout my many years with the Department of World Languages and Cultures.

 As a native Italian, I’m passionate about offering students an immersive, holistic approach to learning that goes far beyond language study.
 By blending language with cultural insights and real-world experiences, I aim to help students truly understand Italian society.
 My love for travel and cultural exploration—especially through cooking—fuels my teaching, and I’m thrilled to give NC State students the chance to make Italy their classroom.
 Through this experience, they’ll gain essential intercultural skills that are invaluable in today’s globalized world.